SJTU-ECTL/simulator/README.md

 - Each input/output/internal node start with no-digit symbol
 - Allow Symbol only from [A-Za-z0-9_], no other symbol

+## TBD

+- [ ] simulation diff test enable.
+- [ ] BooleanNetwork version match, current one is ahead of origin version.

 <div style="page-break-after: always;"></div>

 ## Project Structure